 Finally, there is no better sign you're cheap than the utter and complete lack of a social life -- not because you don't have friends, but because you refuse to go out with them.
 They may be going to a restaurant you deem too expensive or seeing a movie you can't imagine spending money on.
-Most of the time, when cheap people say they "can't afford it," they really mean they don't want to spend money on it.
+Most of the time when cheap people say they can't afford something, they really mean they don't want to spend money on it.

 That's certainly your prerogative, but as Elledge says: "People who are cheap live a life of 'I'll be happy when ...'
 Instead, choose to be happy now."

-You might have to spend a few dollars to try this, but it may just be money well spent.
+You might have to spend a few dollars to change these habits, but it may just be money well spent.